 Across Africa, the adoption of e-procurement is gradually gaining ground as part of broader public financial management reforms.
 Although progress has been uneven, countries are increasingly recognizing e-procurement as a strategic tool for improving transparency, reducing corruption, and enhancing value for money in public spending (World Bank, 2021).
 In East Africa, performance of e-procurement is gaining traction as part of broader public financial management reforms.
 Countries such as Kenya, Uganda, and Tanzania have introduced electronic procurement platforms to enhance transparency, efficiency, and accountability.
 However, East African countries continue to grapple with challenges such as inadequate internet coverage, weak change management strategies, and limited user capacity.
 As governments in the region work to address these obstacles, the experiences of early adopters provide valuable lessons on the importance of stakeholder engagement and capacity building for effective e-procurement system implementation.

 In Tanzania, e-procurement has been introduced as part of public procurement reforms guided by the Public Procurement Regulatory Authority (PPRA).
 The Tanzania National e-Procurement System (TANePS) was officially launched in 2019 to automate tendering and contract management processes and then National e-Procurement System of Tanzania (NeST) (PPRA, 2020).
 National e-Procurement System of Tanzania (NeST) aims to enhance efficiency, promote competition among suppliers, and reduce opportunities for corruption and malpractice in public procurement.
 While the system has recorded notable achievements, including increased supplier registration and improved tendering transparency, several implementation challenges persist.
-These include limited ICT skills among procurement staff, inadequate internet connectivity in rural areas, and resistance to e-procurement sytem (PPRA, 2020).
+These include limited ICT skills among procurement staff, inadequate internet connectivity in rural areas, and resistance to the e-procurement sytem (PPRA, 2020).
 Addressing these issues is essential to realize the full benefits of e-procurement in Tanzania's public sector.

 At the local level, Mbeya City Council has been among the public entities in Tanzania mandated to adopt National e-Procurement System of Tanzania (NeST) in all procurement processes.
 The Council has embarked on training procurement officers and suppliers to build capacity and promote system uptake.
 Early experiences suggest that e-procurement has enhanced the visibility of procurement opportunities and improved compliance with procurement regulations (PPRA, 2020).
 However, challenges including limited ICT infrastructure, inconsistent internet access, and resistance to change among staff and suppliers have affected the smooth implementation of e-procurement in Mbeya City Council.
 Therefore, it is necessary to examine the transparency of e-procurement systems on the performance of public procurement in this context to inform future policy and practice improvements.